2017 Hyundai Elantra Limited Review: Not Too Big, Not Too Small – the Just-Right Sedan

 USB ports are plentiful in the Elantra Limited, and they were easy to find and even easier to reach.
 The front includes one USB port and two 12V power ports, and the center console hosts one more USB port.
 My only complaint about the USB ports, and I found this to be true for any car with Apple CarPlay, is that when it’s plugged in, is that it overrides all of the other audio controls.
 If the map is on, it blares map directions over the speakers whether you want them to or not.

-A Girls Guide To Cars | 2017 Hyundai Elantra Limited Review: Not Too Big, Not Too Small – The Just-Right Sedan - Hyundai E Console
+A Girls Guide to Cars | 2017 Hyundai Elantra Limited Review: Not Too Big, Not Too Small – the Just-Right Sedan - Hyundai E console

 I’d really like for all cars to include a 110v standard three-prong outlet, but that’s another conversation altogether.
 And I’d recommend to Hyundai that they include 12V ports in the back seat, too, because long road trips with kids and electronics don’t work very well without power replenishment.